StSchnell/Data-Center-Automation/README.md

 The [Rhino](https://github.com/mozilla/rhino) JavaScript engine is part of VMware Aria Automation runtime environments.
 It is programmed in Java and generates a class from the compiled JavaScript code.
 It was bundled with Java SE 6 and used as a programming interface in some business products, like VMware Aria Automation.
 Rhino can be used with Java 8 and above and is mostly compatible with the ECMAScript 5 standard.

-## Libraries
+## Libraries and Tools

-It is possible to use [JavaScript libraries](JavaScriptLibraries.md) with VMware Aria Automation in the context of the runtime environment with the Rhino engine.
+It is possible to use [JavaScript libraries](JavaScriptLibraries.md) or [JavaScript tools](JavaScriptTools.md) with VMware Aria Automation in the context of the runtime environment with the Rhino engine.
 By using libraries we create the possibility to extend the range of functions in a simple way.